-Over the past 50 years, American and Soviet spacecraft have produced a wealth of information about Mars.
+Over the past 60 years, many spacecraft have produced a wealth of information about Mars.
 Photomosaics of the entire planet have been made, topographic and surface relief maps have been published and geologic maps compiled in a variety of scales.
 Small robotic geologists have rolled across the surface taking pictures and analyzing rocks.
 Moreover, we may also have pieces of Mars here on Earth, delivered free of charge as small meteorites.
 Consequently, our understanding of the planet generations of humans thought to be most like Earth, has increased dramatically.
 Compared to the landforms on the Moon or Mercury, the surface features of Mars have origins more diverse and complex.
 Almost everything on Mars is not only big but gigantic.
 Impact shaped about half the surface; the largest crater is about twice the size of the largest crater on the Moon.
 Other areas have been formed by volcanic activity, with some volcanic shields reaching more than 20 kilometers above the surrounding surface.
 The largest volcano on Mars has ten times more volume than the largest volcano on Earth.
 Mars even has a tenuous atmosphere and bright polar caps.
 Photographs show the details of advancing and retreating frost shrouds.
 Wind action is a major geologic process, and moving sand and dust altered many features on the planet.
 To the surprise of all, ancient channels are found on the surface; these appear to have been formed by running water.
 Tectonic movements fractured parts of the planet and produced a great canyon system which has been enlarged by erosion.
 It is apparent that the geologic agents operating on Mars not only differed from place to place, but also varied throughout the planet's long history.
 Because it is larger than the asteroids, the Moon, and Mercury, Mars provides another reference point in the progression of planet size for understanding the fundamental principles of how and why the planets evolve.

 The planet Mars has fascinated observers for many centuries, partly because of its distinctive red glow but also because it is so near Earth.
 Indeed, many of its physical characteristics suggested that Mars might even harbor life.
 Fortuitously, the rotational axis of Mars currently tilts almost exactly the same amount as Earth's, causing cyclical season changes (which last about twice as long on Mars, because of its longer period of revolution about the Sun).
 Polar caps of carbon dioxide and water ice advance and retreat in response to the temperature changes.
 (Some imaginative scientists early in the twentieth century suggested that the color changes accompanying the season changes showed that plant life existed on the surface, advancing like a front toward the poles as each spring brought warmer temperatures.)
 Mars also possesses a thin atmosphere composed mainly of carbon dioxide.
 Nitrogen, oxygen, and a seasonally variable amount of water are also present in the atmosphere.
 The water-vapor content is much less than that in the air over terrestrial deserts.
 Tenuous clouds and migrating storms indicate that Earth-like processes occur within the atmosphere.
 Although temperatures are generally below freezing and the atmospheric pressure is a hundred times lower than that on Earth, the fourth planet from the Sun seems hospitable compared to the airless Moon or the searing heat on Mercury.